 If you’ve found your way here, you’ve probably spent quite a bit of money on designer handbags in your life, and I’d venture a guess that not all of those bags are in your current rotation.
 It’s a problem I’ve had before – I buy something, I carry it and then it makes its way into retirement in the back of my closet when something else takes its place.

 Sure, it’s fun to buy cute seasonal stuff to get yourself in the mood for a coming change in the weather.
 Raffia bags in summer, fur bags in winter – those things have their place.
 When building a covetable wardrobe of designer handbags, fine watches and jewelry, though, the seasonal stuff isn’t always what makes the world go ’round.
-If you’re serious about building a collection, or even about acquiring your very first piece to start one, you need to start with the classics.

 Every day at 12 pm EST, I click my way over to MYHABIT to see exactly what they have in store for the day so I can shop amazing items at even better prices.
 The shipping is so fast (similar to MYHABIT’s parent company, Amazon), and the product selection continues to grow.
-We already contribute to their blog, the Fix, and this month, we’ve partnered with them to bring you a one-stop holiday bag shop.

 I know, I know.
 It’s hard to separate the old image of Victoria Beckham, the Spice Girl and soccer WAG who used to permanently occupy the worst dressed list, from the New, Improved Victoria Beckham of the past several years, who always looks impeccably put together and who runs one of the only legitimate celebrity-backed fashion lines in the business.